apple/swift-algorithms/Guides/Copy.md

 `copy(from:)` takes a source sequence and overlays its first *k* elements' values over the first `k` elements of the receiver, where `k` is the smaller of the two sequences' lengths.
 The `copy(collection:)` variant uses a collection for the source sequence.
-The `copyOntoSuffix(with:)` and `copyOntoSuffix(withCollection:)` methods work similar to the first two methods except the last `k` elements of the receiver are overlaid instead.
+The `copy(asSuffix:)` and `copy(collectionAsSuffix:)` methods work similar to the first two methods except the last `k` elements of the receiver are overlaid instead.
 The `copy(backwards:)` method is like the previous method, except both the source and destination collections are traversed from the end.

 Since the Swift memory model prevents a collection from being used multiple times in code where at least one use is mutable, the `copy(forwardsFrom:to:)`